kylesze/monte-carlo-simulation/README.md

 # Monte Carlo Simulation
 ## Description
-*Monte Carlo Simulation* is an algorithm that helps users estimate the outcomes of uncertain events and compare simulated results with theoretical calculations.
+*Monte Carlo Simulation* is an algorithm that helps users estimate the outcomes of uncertain events by computing the mean, variance, and standard deviation in a single run, and evaluating the accuracy of those estimates against analytical solutions.

 ## Framework
 The project uses uniform samples and inverse-transform sampling to generate random variates, which are then used in the Monte Carlo Simulation